unn00n/unn00n.github.io/all_collections/_posts/2024-09-12-we-innovate-bootcamp.md

 ---

 #### **Network Pentesting and Phishing**
-Using tools like **CrackMapExec**, I conducted network penetration testing to identify vulnerabilities in enterprise networks.
+Using tools like **CrackMapExec**, network penetration testing tool to identify vulnerabilities in enterprise networks.

 I also explored various techniques for detecting **phishing attacks**, such as analyzing POST methods and redirected URLs, which helped in identifying compromised credentials.

 ---